AntoineLep/ftx_algotrading/README.md

 I'm not responsible for any money losses using this bot and guarantee that it will not do anything else that what you ask him to do in your strategy.

+If you're making too much money out of this trading bot and feel like you have to give me back some love, do not hesitate to give you feedback or to share some of your profit at my eth address:
+`0xb27daa27010fc68A69b6361CCAECCE14aBEea4A8`

 Enjoy !